rocky-linux/documentation/docs/guides/virtualization/vmware_tools.md

 !!!
 Warning

-    Before you start you need to check if the `/etc/init.d` directory exists or not.
+    Before you start, you need to check whether the `/etc/init.d` directory exists or not.
     If not you may see the following error:

     >What is the directory that contains the init directories (rc0.d/ to rc6.d/)?